alvis/presetter/packages/preset-rollup/README.md

 Implement your business logic under `source` and prepare tests under `spec`.

-**TIPS** You can always change the source directory to other (e.g. src) by setting the `source` variable in `.presetterrc.json`.
+**TIPS** You can always change the source directory to other (e.g. src) by setting the `source` variable in `presetter.config.ts`.
 See the [customization](https://github.com/alvis/presetter/blob/master/packages/preset-rollup#customization) section below for more details.

 ```
 (root)
  ├─ .git
- ├─ .presetterrc.json
+ ├─ presetter.config.ts
  ├─ node_modules
  ├─ source
  │   ├─ <folders>